osmphp/framework/doc/97-excerpts/architecture/modules/02-standard-classes-and-objects.md

 Class to get configuration settings.

-Dubysa reads configuration from all modules together with project configuration from `config` directory and merge it to one array.
+Osm reads configuration from all modules together with project configuration from `config` directory and merge it to one array.

 Default `CollectionRegistry` behavior is to convert values to objects